Women in Technical Careers

 - The women in the program will provide each other with a strong peer support network.

-- The Program Coordinator will support you and other program participants.
+- The Program Manager will support you and other program participants.

-- The career-focused mentoring program will connect you to Dunwoody students and women working in the industry.
+- The career-focused mentoring program will connect you to women working in the industry.

 - Dunwoody will provide other benefits, including: internship opportunities, tutoring, career counseling, job placement services, industry field trips and guest speakers.